UK Edition. Click here for US version.

 treat only your current illness.
 Paying attention to the following advice

-at the right times and for the right number of days.
-Read the
+right times and for the right number of days.
+Read the instructions

-instructions on the label and if you do not understand anything ask
+on the label and if you do not understand anything ask your doctor or

 2. You should not take an antibiotic unless it has been prescribed

 specifically for you and you should use it only to treat the infection